Dextromethorphan (DXM, DM)

-- You take too much acetaminophen (Tylenol®).
+- You take too much acetaminophen (Tylenol).
 This can damage your liver.
-If your DXM medication already contains acetaminophen, don’t take another medication that also contains acetaminophen.
-Read the label on your medications to see if it has acetaminophen in it.
+If your DXM medication already contains acetaminophen, avoid taking other medications that also contain acetaminophen.
+Check the label on your medication to see if it has acetaminophen in it.

-If you take too much DXM cough medication you may:
+If you take too much dextromethorphan cough medication you may: